gamedrive-cc/gamedrive-docs/docs/getting-started/1/signup-to-create-new-project.md

 ### Wait for Project Creator role

-You need to wait until GameDrive's admin gain you a role as a project creator before be able to create a project.
+You need to wait until GameDrive's admin grants you a role as a project creator before you will be able to create a project.
 This step may take 0-2 days to be approve.
 If you have issue on this step please contact admin on [facebok fanpage](https://www.facebook.com/gamedrive.cc) or get more infomation by join our [Community](https://www.gamedrive.cc/community).

 ### Create New project